zef/BezierHelper/README.md

 # TODO

+- [ ] Add documentation about usage in README
 - [ ] Make sure it works when included as a framework
 - [ ] Might add a mechanism to set an absolute start point.
 Would set the shift based on the original anchor point.